brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">Wholly to banish every shameless error and blasphemy the Fathers of the Church proclaimed that the Lord possessed uncreated energy and will proper to his nature, and again created, as Man and as Creator.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Holding in their hands the word of God like a sword you wholly conÂ­founded the enemies of true religion as you declared the energy and will of the Saviour and likewise all that was natural to him to be double, just as his natures.</span>
+mso-bidi-font-size:10.0pt">Holding in their hands the word of God like a sword you wholly con­founded the enemies of true religion as you declared the energy and will of the Saviour and likewise all that was natural to him to be double, just as his natures.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion</span>